awsdocs/aws-snowball-developer-guide/doc_source/sbe-before-ordering.md

 **Will the data be accessed during the transfer?**
 It is important to have a static dataset, \(that is, no users or systems are accessing the data during transfer\)\.
 If not, the file transfer can fail due to a checksum mismatch\.
 The files won't be transferred and the files will be marked as `Failed`\.
 We recommend that if you are using the file interface, you only use one method of transferring data to the AWS Snowball Edge\.
-Copying data with both the file interface and the Amazon S3 interface can result in read/write conflicts\.
+Copying data with both the file interface and the Amazon S3 adapter can result in read/write conflicts\.
 To prevent corrupting your data, don't disconnect an AWS Snowball Edge device or change its network settings while transferring data\.
 Files should be in a static state while being written to the device\.
 Files that are modified while they are being written to the device can result in read/write conflicts\.

 **Will the network support AWS Snowball data transfer?**